keithbuhler/keithbuhler.github.io/pages-philosophy/philosophy-class.md

 author_profile: true
 ---

-Philosophy is about arguing.
-Philosophy is about making arguments and understanding arguments.
-It's not about yelling, but rationally justifying your positions and debunking falsehoods.
+Philosophy is about making and understanding *arguments*.

+Philosophy is not about yelling, but arguing -- that is, rationally justifying your positions and debunking falsehoods.

 Philosophy is not, primarily, about memorizing historical figures, philosophical schools, and terminology.
 You only learn memorize those things in order to be able to understand the arguments.
 Then you have to think.

-My classes use project-based learning.
+Good philosophy classes employ project-based learning.
 We learn by doing.
 Philosophy is better caught than taught.

 The only obstacle to project-based learning is this: Thinking is hard.
 Every philosophy student hits the wall.
-If you can get over the hump, then you will enjoy this class and it may have a good effect on your life.
+If you can get over the hump, then you will enjoy your class and it may have a good effect on your life.
 The wall is the moment where you feel frustrated, confused.
 You feel like something is wrong.
 You are mad at your classmate, your professor, or yourself.
 You think maybe philosophy just isn't for you.
 Everyone who really reaps the rewards of doing philosophy has hit this wall and pushed through.

 So don't worry if you feel uncomfortable or incompetent.
 Just like weight lifting or long-distance running, no one starts out good at it.
 You just start.
 You may feel weak, slow, "dumb", or confused.
 That's normal.